taliajmallo/rpgs/campaigns/Enemies_Within/Cythara/charsheet.md

 50XP Total, 0 Spent

 ## Biographical Info
-Age 101, born under the Witchling star on the 9th of Vorhexen Height 6'0"; jet black eyes; pale blonde hair.
+Age 101, born under the Witchling star on the 9th of Vorhexen.
+Height 6'0"; jet black eyes; pale blonde hair.
+Fluent in Eltharin and Reikspiel.
-Motivation: Tradition
+*Motivation*: Tradition
-Short-term ambition: Find someone she can safely trust with the knowledge of her magic.
+*Short-term ambition*: Find someone she can safely trust with the knowledge of her magic.
-Long-term ambition: Find or found a community in which her family traditions, including the use of magic and the worship of Tzeentch, may be practiced openly.
+*Long-term ambition*: Find or found a community in which her family traditions, including the use of magic and the worship of Tzeentch, may be practiced openly.

 ## Attributes